developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/registerfornotification/index.md

 ## REGISTER_FOR_NOTIFICATION

-Used to register/unregister an app to receive a notification when DataWedge status changes.
+Used to register/unregister an app to receive a notification when the status of a DataWedge parameter changes.

 ### Function Prototype